Pylons/substanced/docs/cataloging.rst

 ----------------

 The ``system`` catalog won't have enough information to form all the queries you need.
 You'll have to add a catalog via code related to your application.
+The first step is adding a catalog factory.

 A catalog factory is a collection of index descriptions.
 Creating a catalog factory doesn't actually add a catalog to your database, but it makes it possible